youngrichu/quicksnip/snippets/javascript/local-storage/retrieve-item-from-localstorage.md

 ---
-Title: Retrieve Item from localStorage
+title: Retrieve Item from localStorage
-Description: Retrieves a value from localStorage by key and parses it.
+description: Retrieves a value from localStorage by key and parses it.
-Author: dostonnabotov
+author: dostonnabotov
-Tags: javascript,localStorage,storage,utility
+tags: javascript,localStorage,storage,utility
 ---

 ```js